-Detailed method advice is available (e.g., Gregory et al., 2012) with many cases drawn from resource management, but the central steps are as follows with iteration across these assumed:

-- 1. The decision context for the workshop including the timing, purpose, and bounds of the work must be established, including how the insights gained will be used.
-For example, this method might be used to compare the viability of different sites for OAE trials or it might involve the conditions under which trials can or cannot proceed. - 2.
-Develop objectives by establishing these for the analysis of project options and the different metrics by which these might be evaluated.
-Here it is critical to involve and respect all forms of knowledge (expert, local, and Indigenous where applicable) and to include as wide as necessary a set of objectives.
-For instance, one of many objectives might include "maintaining high water quality", which might itself include several sub-objectives including water safety (perhaps measured as possible contaminant levels for humans, fish, or marine mammals), water aesthetics (measured by local people in reference to colour, smell, pattern, or turbidity), and flow (do materials stagnate or move and disperse).
+Detailed methods advice is available (e.g., Gregory et al. 2012) with many cases drawn from resource management, but the central steps are as follows with iteration across these assumed: (1) Establish the decision context for the workshop including the timing, purpose and bounds of the work, including how the insights gained will be used.
+For example, this method might be used to compare the viability or different sites for OAE trials or it might involve the conditions under which trials can or cannot proceed.
+(2) Develop objectives for the project and the different metrics by which these might be evaluated.
+Here it is critical to involve and respect all forms of knowledge (expert, local and Indigenous where applicable) and to include as wide as necessary a set of objectives.
+For instance, one of many objectives might include 'maintaining high water quality', which might itself include several sub-objectives including water safety (perhaps measured as possible contaminant levels for humans, fish or marine mammals); water aesthetics (measured by local people in reference to colour, smell, pattern or turbidity), and flow (do materials stagnate or move and disperse).
 A full set of objectives might include groups such as environmental impacts (of which water is one and species of concern might be another), social consequences, governance considerations, and financial considerations.
 As above, each matter to the decision underway and each may include several sub-objectives and their measures.
-Measures can be qualitative or quantitative. - 3.
-Develop alternatives by considering the different alternatives by evaluating each across the above objectives, accepting that some objectives might be deemed relatively more consequential or important than others.
-This includes discarding options that are poor across objectives and modify plans such that better alternatives and their conditions might be developed. - 4.
-Consider consequences once a smaller set of alternatives have been isolated; discuss these in reference to the possible consequences of each, accepting that some alternatives may be eliminated due to the possibility of significant harms.

-- 5. Evaluate tradeoffs as it is usually the case that no one option is perfect and that tradeoffs are instead involved.
-Deliberate which tradeoffs are acceptable or relatively more desirable and which are not or non-negotiable.
-Revise the plan accordingly. - 6.
-Implement and monitor.
-Should a project go ahead, develop a plan to follow its operation and monitor its progress.
+Measures can be qualitative or quantitative.
+(3) Develop alternatives: Consider the different alternatives by evaluating each across the above objectives, accepting that some objectives might be deemed relatively more consequential or important than others.
+Discard options that are poor across objectives and modify plans such that better alternatives and their conditions might be developed.
+(4) Consider consequences: Once a smaller set of alternatives have been isolated, discuss these in reference to the possible consequences of each, accepting that some alternatives may be eliminated due to the possibility of significant harms.
+(5) Evaluate tradeoffs: If and when proceeding with a plan or technological application remains the goal, it is usually the case that no one option is perfect and that tradeoffs are instead involved.
+Deliberate which tradeoffs are acceptable or relatively more desirable, and which are not.
+(6) Implement and Monitor: Should a project go ahead, develop a plan to follow its operation and monitor its progress.

-3.4.5 Engagement approach 5: survey design (early and especially mid-stages)
+3.5.52.6 Engagement Approach 5: Survey design (early and especially mid stages)

 Historically, studies of the perceived impacts, risks, and acceptability of new technologies have relied heavily on survey questionnaires, and this remains the case.
-More recently, mixed method designs, using a blend of survey and deliberative workshops, have been prioritized (Cox et al., 2020).
-These approaches address some of the limitations of surveys by providing participants with more opportunity for learning and by allowing for a deeper exploration of these reflections.
+More recently, mixed method designs, using a blend of survey and deliberative workshops, have been prioritized (Cox, Spence, and Pidgeon 2020).
+These approaches address some of the limitations of surveys, by providing participants with more opportunity for learning and deliberation, and by allowing for a deeper exploration of these reflections.
 Such insights can be used to better interpret and illuminate positions found in large, representative surveys.
-The goal of survey research is not to obtain consent or to treat results as a poll but rather to illuminate the factors that may help explain judgements as they exist and change (Fowler, 2013; Gray and Guppy, 1999).
+The goal of survey research is not to obtain consent or to treat results as a poll, but rather to illuminate the factors that may help explain judgments as they exist and change (Fowler Jr 2013; Gray and Guppy 1999).